|

 If the segment is horizontal or vertical, you can find the midpoint by dividing the length of the segment by 2 and counting that value from either of the endpoints.

-Example 1: Given the graph at the right, find the midpoint of AB and of CD .
+Example 1: Given the graph at the right, find the midpoint of and of .

 If the segment lies diagonally across the coordinate axes, more thought will be needed to find the midpoint.